dbclient - lightweight SSH client

 [listenaddress]:listenport:host:port

-host through the SSH connection to port port on the host
+the SSH connection to port on host.

 - -R